 of books, buy a supportive backpack that spreads weight evenly over both shoulders

 and make sure it's worn over both shoulders.

 If your child has chest pain that doesn't go away, call your doctor or go to a

-an emergency that needs medical care right away.
+that needs medical care right away.